Govind-MLE/number_plate-character-identifing/README.md

              -0
 Train the dataset using the cnn.

-# extract number_plate using vision api and split the character in the plate
+# extract number_plate using vision api and split the characters in the plate
 split the each character in the number_plate and classify the img.
 Then insert the predicted values in a separte list for number and text. finally concatenate the two list and we get the characters as text.

 # why i am choosing this apporach